Phillip Capital Inc. business hours are Monday through Friday from 7:30 am to 4:30 pm CST.

 Form 1099-INT is an annual tax statement that summarizes your interest income for the tax year.
 Interest reported on Form 1099-INT includes interest paid on savings accounts, interest-bearing checking accounts, and US Savings bonds.
 All information provided on Form 1099-INT is reported to the Internal Revenue Service (IRS).

-Profits or losses are realized when a futures position is closed.
-Profits and losses are unrealized when a futures or futures option position is held open.
+Profits or losses are realized when a futures or options position is closed.
+Profits and losses are unrealized when a futures or an option on a futures position is held open.
 The amount of unrealized futures profit or loss is the difference between the initial purchase or sale price and the settlement value of the position on the last trading day.
-The unrealized option profit or loss is the open trade equity and net option value on the last trading day.
+The amount of unrealized options on futures profit or loss is the net value of the long and short option value on the last trading day.
+The unrealized profit or loss for futures and options positions is the sum of the open trade equity and net option value on the last trading day.